harsaharsa/appgyver-js-api/README.md

 Appgyver.js uses native animated transitions between documents and automatically maintains navigation history throughout the app.
 This functions in a similar way to typical browser navigation, but uses the native GUI elements instead.

-The `appgyver.js` library has the navigation extension included, monitoring all clicked <a></a> tags in the HTML document.
+The `appgyver.js` library has the navigation extension included by default.
+All `<a></a>` tags in the HTML document are monitored and native transitions are triggered automatically.

-To disable native transitions manually, use the `data-navigation="false"` data attribute in the <a></a> tag.
+To disable native transitions manually, use the `data-navigation="false"` data attribute in the link tag: `<a data-navigation="false", href="myLink.html">link</a>`

-To disable native transitions and navigation logic for the whole project, use `appgyver.core.js` instead.
-You can then load the navigation extension manually by loading `appgyver.extensions.navigation.js` after `appgyver.core.js` in the HTML code.
+To disable native transitions and navigation logic for the whole project, use the `appgyver.core.js` library instead.
+If you want, you can then load the navigation extension manually by loading `appgyver.extensions.navigation.js` after `appgyver.core.js` in the HTML code.

 ## Topics